kjenney/pulumi-operator-aws/README.md

 4. **helm** - Package manager for Kubernetes (v3.x+)
 5. **AWS CLI** - For AWS credentials configuration
 6. **Pulumi CLI** - For local testing (optional)

+## Optional setup

+The Pulumi container image is rather large, so to speed up the loading of stack resources it has beem saved locally.
+It loaded into the Kubernetes cluster on creation.
+The file name is pulumi-image.tar.
+Use `docker save pulumi/pulumi:latest-nonroot -o pulumi-image.tar` to create the tar.

 ### Installation